Commercial real estate guidance

 - there is a legal separation of business owners

-- required for business financing purposes.
+- it is required for business financing purposes.

 It can be difficult to find comparable data for commercial listings.
 However, you can use semi-comparable data when it is available and explain this to the vendor.
 There will often be other businesses with similar characteristics that can be used for comparison.
 The businesses may not be identical, but they may have comparable products, overheads and turnover.